How to Convert Between JPG and PNG: When to Use Which

 Compression Lossy Lossless

-File size Smaller Larger
+Typical file size Smaller Larger

-Transparency No Yes
+Transparency No Yes (8-bit alpha)

-Best for Photos Screenshots, graphics, logos
+Best for Photos, realistic images Screenshots, graphics, logos

 Repeated editing Quality degrades Quality preserved